amabdulr/CNWG/9-Plain_Language_Rules_ver_2_0.md

      - Long Section (incorrect): A single section covering installation, configuration, and troubleshooting.
      - Short Sections (correct): Separate sections for "Installation Steps," "Configuration Guidelines," and "Troubleshooting Tips."</example>
 4. **Avoid Roundabout Construction:**
    - **Rule:** Use straightforward language and structure to avoid complex, roundabout constructions.
 Place words in the format [subject] [verb] [object] with as little between them as possible.
 Intervening modifiers, phrases, and clauses confuse the message and increase reading time while lowering comprehension.
-The intervening phrases may be a single word or numerous words. <example> include items such as Only, Just, As requested by Including, but not limited to.
+The intervening phrases may be a single word or numerous words.
+Include items such as Only, Just, As requested by Including, but not limited to.
    - <example>
      - Roundabout (incorrect): "In order to be able to complete the task, it is necessary to first gather all the required materials."
-     - Straightforward (correct): "Gather all required materials to complete the task."
+     - Straightforward (correct): "Gather all required materials to complete the task."</example>
 5. **Focus on User Needs:**
    - **Rule:** Write only what the user needs, removing any unnecessary information that could distract or overwhelm.
    - <example>
      - Unnecessary: "This feature, which was first introduced in the 2020 update, allows users to..."
-     - Necessary: "This feature allows users to..."
+     - Necessary: "This feature allows users to..."</example>

  ---